-Today no one is surprised with the statistics that within a day we check up our phones about 150 times and spend about 177 minutes on the mobile Internet.
-So the moment when a potential customer starts searching information on the Internet by using his mobile device is a micro-moment.
-It’s some kind of a strategic point when a brand can reach its targeted audience and get its attention entirely.
-So how can dealers catch these micro-moments and make customers buy?
+Today no one would be surprised with the statistics that within a day we check our phones about 150 times and spend about 177 minutes on mobile Internet.
+So the moment when a potential customer starts searching for information online by using his mobile device is considered to be a micro-moment.
+It’s some kind of strategic point when a brand can reach its targeted audience and get their undivided attention.
+So how can dealers capitalize on these micro-moments and make customers buy?

-Now a chain of making decisions looks the following way: I want it – I check it up on the Internet – I buy it.
-Each session when a customer uses his mobile device is a certain micro-moment type.
-You should have your own approach to each of such micro-moments.
+Now a chain of making decisions could look like this: I want it – I check it out on the Internet – I buy it.
+Each time a customer uses his mobile device online is an opportune micro-moment.
+You should have your own approach to each of these micro-moments.

 What are micro-moments?

-It’s your ad displayed in users’ smartphones at the moment when they are searching for the information that interests them.
+It’s your ad that is seen in a users’ smartphone at the very moment they are searching for the information that interests them.

 So a good advertising strategy for your dealership concerning micro-moments should consist of three factors: